Paul-Williamson-90/multi-tool-agent-template/readme.md

-# (WIP) Project Template for Multi-Tool LLM Agents with Llama-Index
+# Project Template for Multi-Tool LLM Agents with Llama-Index

-*Note:* This template is yet to be tested with a working version, tests are yet to be written.

 # Instructions
 - View example.py for a working example of how to use the multi-tool agent router and provide new skills to it.